2xic/tinyeth/src/network/journey.md

 So the goal for next week will be to use the replay tool to find the bugs that are left.

+### Day x + 14 / 15
+Refactoring mostly at the beginning.

+I don't think I have any bugs in the rlpx logic, so will implement tests for the communication in the eip https://eips.ethereum.org/EIPS/eip-8 and verify.

+Implemented the test vectors, and looks like i had a bug :) I had switched up the nonces used in the encoding setup. hehe.
+Don't trust, but verify I guess :) Interesting that I did not found this bug earlier though.

+Looks like things are working now actually after having fixed the nonce bug.

+RPLx should hopefully be up and running